SirYancy/itech-282/notes/chapter17.md

 : Also called video display.
 Shows you what's going on. primary output device for most computing devices.

 Display Adapter
-: or Video card handles all communication between CPU and display
+: Or *video card* handles all communication between CPU and display

 * OS needs to know how to talk to display adapter and needs appropriate drivers and configuration